R1nge/Suika/Assets/Readme.md

 Shake OR Spin
-Fix a lag spike when adding a polygon collider to a sprite renderer Detect edge lines (shape) in the modding tool ???
+Fix a lag spike when adding a polygon collider to a sprite renderer (Generate collider path in the modding tool)